BIKRAM YOGA TIMELINE

 There are eight elements of yoga: absorption (samadhi), breathing (pranayama), concentration (dharana), meditation (dhyani), observances (niyamas), postures (asana), restraints (yamas), and withdrawal of senses (pratyahara).
 The ultimate goal is to reach liberation or enlightenment.
 Yoga programs featuring asana are the most popular among Yoga practitioners in the West.
 Hatha Yoga, from which Bikram Yoga is derived, emphasizes unifying opposites (such as masculine and feminine, hot and cold, positive and negative), and creating balance.
 The asanas are intended to balance flexibility and strength, purify the body, and open the body’s channels so that energy may flow freely.

 Bikram Yoga is one form of what has come to be known as “Hot Yoga” or “Powerful Flow Yoga.”
-Hot Yoga may be used to describe any yoga practice carried out in a heated environment.
+As already noted, Hot Yoga may be used to describe any yoga practice carried out in a heated environment.
 Proponents of Hot Yoga assert that the heat and resulting sweating are cleansing and loosen tight muscles.
 Proponents see the high energy/high exertion style of Hot Yoga as quintessentially American.
 As one yoga instructor put it: “On some level, we’ve Americanized yoga.
 People are living very frenetic lives, and our nervous systems are used to that…. it’s only logical that a nation of multitaskers would want to do a number of things at once: working out, sweating, balancing and stretching (Theiss 2013).

 Bikram Yoga is a very stylized form of Hot Yoga.
 Choudhury has abandoned individual and small group instruction characteristic of classical yoga instruction for large classes in spacious studios.
 This format has earned his teaching style the nickname McYoga.
 Each studio must be carpeted, sessions run ninety minutes, no music is allowed during the sessions, studios are heated to 90-105 degrees, and, most importantly, there are twenty-six poses that are always performed in a specified sequence.
 Choudhury has often been questioned about the unique nature of his sequence.
 He is asked how it can be unique if others who teach Hatha Yoga employ the same poses.
 Bikram acknowledges that the poses themselves are not unique.
 Instead, he asserts, it is the specific order of poses and breathing techniques that make his system the most effective.